urastogi885/beginner_tutorials/readme.md

 rostest beginner_tutorials modifyMessageTest.launch
 ```
 - You should be able to see the successful execution of 2 test cases.
+- A screenshot of the execution of the test cases is included in the *result* directory.

 ## Documents